-Expanded upon below these three strategic action areas provide a focus point or lens through which all of the Hepburn Shire Council's work with and for young people can be articulated, rationalised, operationalised and ultimately measured and reviewed.
+Expanded upon below these three strategic action areas through which all of the Hepburn Shire Council's work with and for young people can be articulated, rationalised, operationalised and ultimately measured and reviewed.

-Under the scope of these three strategic action areas the Hepburn Shire Council is committing to working across eight priority areas (as listed in the following section of this document), identified through extensive consultation with young people, to help address key issue impacting young people today and deliver a better future for all young people in Hepburn Shire and surrounding areas.
+Under the scope of these three strategic action areas the Hepburn Shire Council is committing to working across eight priority areas (as listed in the following section of this document), identified through extensive consultation with young people.
+These eight priority areas help address key issue that young people of today have raised and deliver a better future for all young people in Hepburn Shire and surrounding areas.

-The combination of the ACE Youth Strategy's strategic action areas and youth priority areas provide the basis for the development and implementation of the Annual Action Plans which will operationalise the strategy and provide the tools required to monitor and evaluate the strategy.
+The combination of the ACE Youth Strategy's strategic action areas and youth priority areas provide the basis for the development and implementation of the Action Plans which will operationalise the strategy and provide the tools required to monitor and evaluate the outcomes of the strategy.